 He is married to Shelley, former postmaster now gallery manager.
 They have two children; John, Jr , a college professor and Elizabeth, a physician assistant.
-Dempsey is Poppi D to Elim Brookshire, Olin Essick and Little Leif Essick.
+Dempsey is known as Poppi D to Elim, Grant and Pierce Brookshire and to Olin, Leif and Wren Essick.

-Dempsey is known at the Hummingbird Bird Artist not only for the hummingbirds he paints but also for the hidden hummingbirds he hides in his paintings.
+Dempsey is known as the Hummingbird Bird Artist not only for the hummingbirds he paints but also for the hidden hummingbirds he hides in his paintings.
 His exhibits include; The National Academy of Design in NYC, The National Watercolor Exhibition in California, and the Rocky Mountain Water Media Exhibition in Colorado.
-His work is routinely used by the North Carolina Wildlife Commission in their annual calendar.
+His work has been routinely used by the North Carolina Wildlife Commission in their annual calendar.
 He is pleased that his art is used annually to create Christmas cards for The American Children’s Home and the Baptist Children’s Home of North Carolina.

 Dempsey is a signature member of the elite National Watercolor Society and is named an official B.A.S.S.
 Artist.
 He is the former president of the NC Bluebird Society and speaks to groups on the plight of the Eastern Bluebird.
 His daily routine includes 8am and 5 pm feeding of live mealworms to his favorite bluebirds.

 Dempsey is an elder at Meadowview Presbyterian Church in Lexington.
 He volunteers at the local homeless shelter, teaches a Community Bible Study and delivers Meals-on-Wheels.
 Dempsey is a member of the Piedmont Emmaus Family, Walk #59, Table of Peter.
-He enjoys movies with friends, teaching Community Bible Study, and Carolina Basketball.
-His hobbies include hiking, camping, and especially fishing.
+He enjoys bird watching and speaks regularly to civic groups on the plight of the Eastern Bluebird .
+Hobbies include hiking, camping, and especially fishing.